 In every Geography lesson, it is made explicit to pupils that they are being taught Geography.
 Specifically named Geography knowledge, skills and understanding are also referred to throughout the enquiries: locational knowledge, place knowledge, human features, physical features, map skills, compass skills and fieldwork skills.
 It is expected that the pupils will become familiar with these terms as they progress through the school.

 In addition to this, staff understand that the pupils will progress through transferable learning skills in order to develop as Geographers.
 For example, pupils in Year 1 will be expected to identify, locate and name.
 Year 2 will describe and begin to explain.
 A Geographer in Year 6 will compare, contrast and give reasons in their lessons.
 These are the specific skills that the teachers will assess.

 Through the use of the Geography Progression Document, teachers can become familiar with previous and subsequent year groups’ content in order to link learning, close gaps and build on previous knowledge.
-This document assigns age appropriate vocabulary to be taught explicitly in Geography lessons.

-- Geography Policy.pdf
+- Geography Progression.pdf

 - Geography Vocabulary progression.pdf